-Plaintiffs allege that Facebook misled advertisers about how much time users spend watching paid video ads by using inflated video-viewing metrics.
+Plaintiffs allege that Facebook misled them about viewer engagement of video ads by using inflated video-viewing metrics.

 In September 2016, the Wall Street Journal revealed that Facebook had been overstating the average time its users spent watching paid video advertisements.
 The Wall Street Journal reported that Facebook’s metrics had been overstated by between 60 and 80%.
 In response to the media attention, Facebook admitted it made a mistake, but emphasized that it had only discovered the mistake “about a month ago,” and that “as soon as we discovered [it], we fixed it.”
 When Plaintiffs originally filed this class action on behalf of advertisers in October 2016, they had no reason to believe Facebook was not telling the truth, and limited their claims to contract and statutory claims.

-The fourth amended complaint alleges that internal records recently during the litigation suggest that Facebook’s action rises to the level of fraud and may warrant punitive damages.
-As explained in the fourth amended complaint, “Facebook did not discover its mistake one month before its public announcement.
+The fourth amended complaint alleges that internal records uncovered during the litigation suggests that Facebook’s action rises to the level of fraud and may warrant punitive damages.
+As explained in the complaint, “Facebook did not discover its mistake one month before its public announcement.
 Facebook engineers knew for over a year, and multiple advertisers in 2015 had reported aberrant results caused by the miscalculation (such as 100% average watch times for their video ads).
 Yet Facebook did nothing to stop its dissemination of false metrics.”

 In addition to Facebook knowing about the problem far longer than previously acknowledged, the fourth amended complaint further alleges that Facebook’s records also show that the impact of its miscalculation was much more severe than reported.
 The average viewership metrics were not inflated by only 60%-80%; they were inflated by some 150 to 900%.